mongodb/docs/source/administration/replica-sets.rst

 Hidden
 ~~~~~~

-To configure a :term:`hidden node`, use the following sequence of
+To configure a :term:`hidden member`, use the following sequence of
 operations in the :program:`mongo` shell:

 .. code-block:: javascript